Case: Windows 10 Bootable USB not working

 From now on, you don't need to worry about this issue "computer won't boot from USB".

-If you don't have USB or CD/DVD, you could consider adding an entry to get into the recovery environment of AOMEI Backupper.
+- If you don't have any USB or CD/DVD, you could consider adding a boot option of recovery environment using AOMEI Backupper.
+It works just like bootable media, but only available on the current computer.

 That's all for Windows 10 bootable USB not working, you can choose to fix it with given solutions, or directly create a brand-new bootable USB to protect data and system on the computer.
 It saves the life of your computer even if it crashes.
 The premise is you have a working system image backup.